Language Assessment for French immersion

-The Immersion Admission Test is an online French Proficiency test that measures your French listening and reading comprehension and written expression.
+The Immersion Admission Test is an online French Proficiency test that measures your French listening and reading comprehension, as well as written expression.

-- Reading Comprehension Test - includes 2 passages of 400 to 700 words with multiple-choice questions and a 22 item multiple-choice cloze test, in which words are deleted from a passage and the test-taker must select the correct word for each blank.
+- Reading Comprehension - includes 2 passages of 400 to 700 words with multiple-choice questions and a 22 item multiple-choice fill-in-the-blanks passage, in which words are deleted from a passage and the test-taker must select the correct word for each blank.
 This test lasts about 45 minutes.

-Students, who don’t pass the test, may take advantage of one of the following options to improve their French proficiency and repeat the test in two months (or at a later date).
+Students who don’t pass the test may take advantage of one of the following options to improve their French proficiency and repeat the test in two months (or at a later date).

 - Complete the French Intensive Program at the University of Ottawa in August (www.can-fls.uottawa.ca).

-- Participate in other intensive French programs (for example the Explore Program).
+- Participate in other intensive French programs (the Explore Program, for example).

-- Register for FLS2512 and FLS2513, Français langue seconde courses, in your first session at the University of Ottawa.
+- Register for the Français langue seconde courses FLS2512 and FLS2513 in your first session at the University of Ottawa.

-Students admitted to French Immersion Studies and the Extended French stream must complete a speaking test at the Official Languages and Bilingualism Institute when they arrive in Ottawa.
+Students admitted to French Immersion Studies and the Extended French stream must complete a speaking test in person at the Official Languages and Bilingualism Institute when they arrive in Ottawa.

 Five to ten business days following this test, a report will be emailed to the students outlining additional Français langue seconde course recommendations.

 To graduate from French Immersion Studies or the Extended French Stream, students must complete the Second Language Certification Test.
-To complete this test, students must register for FLS3500 a self-study course and complete the final exam, the Second Language Certification Test.
+To complete this test, students must register for FLS3500, a self-study course, and complete the final exam, the Second Language Certification Test.
 To pass the test students must receive a level 2 in all four components of the test: listening, reading, writing and speaking.